apichlkostner/CarND-MPC-Project/README.md

 - velocity should be as large as possible but should be reduced in curves -> medium penalty
 - acceleration and change of acceleration should be allowed to be large for fast speeds -> low penalty
 - steering angle might be high -> low penalty
-- but change in steering angle should be not so high -> medium penalty
+- but change in steering angle should be not so high -> high penalty

 Since the values have different scales the parameter for each error type might also be in different scale.